 - Add the garlic and saute just until fragrant.

 - Pour the sauce into the center of the pan and stir into the hot dogs.

-- Assemble the rice bowls with the cooked rice, glazed hot dogs, and optional toppings like green onions, green pepper, cabbage kimchi, or carrots...whatever veggies you have on hand.
+- Assemble the rice bowls with the cooked rice, glazed hot dogs, and toppings like green onions, green pepper, cabbage kimchi, or carrots...whatever veggies you have on hand.

 - Although this dish comes together really fast you can prep ahead by slicing the hot dogs and veggies several days ahead and you can cook your rice and store it until ready to use.

 - Hotdogs and rice can be frozen for up to 3 months.
 Simply thaw in the fridge and then heat in the microwave.

 - Store any leftovers in the fridge for up to 3 days.
 As with any rice dish, make sure you get leftovers put away and cooled down as quickly as you can.